defarbs/defarbs.github.io/_posts/2019-11-23-htb-chainsaw.md

 2) The `ABI`, or *Application Binary Interface* of the contract
 <p><br></p>

 This will essentially "load" the API and allow me to interact with it.
-I can do this by running this command in python:
+I can do this by running this command in `python`:

 ```python
 +>>> contract = w3.eth.contract(abi=abi, address=contract_address)